peacockIT/Peacock-AE-BpmSlicer-Docs/docs/source/reference/midiconverter.rst

-The velocity values of all midi note-on messages are mapped to the range of 0.0 - 1.0 and copied to the systems clipboard so that you can simply paste the values as keyframes onto a selected ‚expression slider‘ property in After Effects.
-A ‚expression slider‘ with those keyframes can then be used to manipulate different properties and effects.
+The velocity values of all midi note-on messages are mapped to the range of 0.0 - 1.0 and copied to the systems clipboard so that you can simply paste the values as keyframes onto a selected ``expression slider`` property in After Effects.
+A ``expression slider`` with those keyframes can then be used to manipulate different properties and effects.